Thinker92/Work-Day-Planner/README.md

   A workday planner to track items to do, broken down by time slots

   ## Usage:
-  Clone the repository and open up index.html to start adding things to your schedule!
+  Clone the repository and open up index.html, or open live link to site (https://thinker92.github.io/Work-Day-Planner/) to start adding things to your schedule!

   ## License:
   None